isofit/isofit/docs/source/custom/data.rst

       - Downloads and builds 6sv-2.1
     * - ``plots``
       - Downloads and installs the ISOFIT plots package from https://github.com/isofit/isofit-plots
+    * - ``libradtran``
+      - Downloads and installs the LibRadTran radiative transfer model.
+This is experimental and not guaranteed to work.
+For advanced users only

 The paths for each download are defined in the currently active INI.